MendingMinum/Nixos-Backup/README.md

 # 🚀 Backup NixOS

-## Certain settings may not be compatible because of disk paths and other personal configurations.
+## !!Certain settings may not be compatible because of disk paths and other personal configurations.!!

 Install, History Configuration, Config